Ken Liu: Early life and education

+Career

 Liu began publishing fiction in 2002.
 His first published work was "Carthaginian Rose", a short story on mind uploading, part of The Phobos Science Fiction Anthology Volume 1.
-This story would later become part of the AMC series PANTHEON.
+This story would later become part of the AMC series Pantheon.

-Liu has said he wanted to become a writer so he could make stories that “turn values upside down and inside out to gain new perspectives”.
+Liu has said he wanted to become a writer so he could make stories that "turn values upside down and inside out to gain new perspectives".

 In addition to magazines and online publications, Liu's short story fiction has been published in two collections, The Paper Menagerie and Other Stories (2016), which blends science fiction and fantasy to ask questions about historiography, cultural reinvention, storytelling, and transhumanism, and The Hidden Girl and Other Stories (2020) which explores ideas such as tradition and progress, the fallibility of memory, and the essence of what it means to be human.

 After a long career writing and publishing short fiction, Liu turned to a silkpunk epic fantasy series about an alternative vision of how a multi-cultural society can transition into modernity based on both East Asian and Western values, consisting of The Grace of Kings (2015), The Wall of Storms (2016), The Veiled Throne (2021), and Speaking Bones (2022).

 He has also written for the Star Wars universe, including the novel The Legends of Luke Skywalker (2017), a series of Canterbury-tale like in-universe legends.